 To use:

-- If you used oil to make the cubes, throw one into any hot dish as needed, no need to thaw.
+- If you used oil to make the cubes, add it to any hot dish as needed, there is no need to thaw.

-Now that you know how to freeze herbs, leave a comment below and let me know what you’ll use yours for!
-For more plastic free kitchen inspiration, check out my blog here!
+Now that you know how to freeze herbs, leave a comment below and let me know what youโll use yours for!

-I hope you’ve found this blog helpful!
-As always, you can support me and the site by buying me a cup of tea or sharing the site with a friend.
-Your support means the world to me!
+We hope youโve found this blog helpful!
+As always, you can support Aim Plastic Free by buying a cup of tea or sharing the site with a friend.
+Your support means the world to us!